meri-imperiumi/handbook/docs/systems/electrics.md

 * [ ] Turn the panels and the boom towards the sun
 * [ ] Get the solar MC4 cable from under the deck solar panel and attach to the connectors on the FLINsail

+**Note: The maximum wind speed for deploying the FLINsail is 18kt**

 ### Alternator

 The [[engine]] has been upgraded with a **A2120S** 80A alternator.
 This charges the starter battery circuit (and house bank via a DC-DC charger).

+When the engine is running we get about 200W of charge into the house bank.